 Sharing Stories with Volunteers (17 January 2020)

 Friends of the Museum (FOM) invited me to give a talk to their volunteers at URA Centre, near Peck Seah Street.
-I shared several stories of Chinese pioneers in Singapore—Seah Eu Chin, Seah Liang Seah, and their contemporaries such as Sir Song Ong Siang and Tan Jiak Kim, the grandson of Peranakan philanthropist Tan Kim Seng.
+I shared stories of Chinese pioneers in Singapore—Seah Eu Chin, Seah Liang Seah, and their contemporaries such as Sir Song Ong Siang and Tan Jiak Kim, the grandson of Peranakan philanthropist Tan Kim Seng.
 Dedicated museum volunteers are unsung heroes who devote their time and effort to promote history and heritage in Singapore.
 Thank you.

-To get a glimpse into events held in 2017, 2018, and 2019, please visit this Events page instead (https://seaheuchin.com/events/) or A Big Thank You (https://shawnseah.com/2019/04/07/the-journey-begins/).
+To get a glimpse into events held before 2020, please visit this Events page instead or A Big Thank You.
 As always, thank you for your kind support.
+I greatly appreciate it.

 Copyright © 2020 by Shawn Seah Li Song